AmericanRedCross/street-view-green-view/README.md

     - For example, download [`Three_Rivers_Michigan_USA_line.zip`](https://drive.google.com/file/d/1fpI4I5KP2WyVD5PeytW_hoXZswOt0dwA/view?usp=drive_link) to `data/raw/Three_Rivers_Michigan_USA_line.zip`.
 Note that this Google Drive link is only accessible to approved project members.
 4. Make a copy of the `.env.example` file, removing the `.example` from the end of the filename.
     - To download images from [Mapillary](https://www.mapillary.com/) you will need to create a (free) account and replace `MY_MAPILLARY_CLIENT_TOKEN` in the `.env` file with your own token.
 See the "Setting up API access and obtaining a client token" section on this [Mapillary help page](https://help.mapillary.com/hc/en-us/articles/360010234680-Accessing-imagery-and-data-through-the-Mapillary-API).
 You only need to enable READ access scope on your token.
+    - To use OpenStreetMap as a basemap for any webmaps generated, you will need a MapTiler API key.
+To get a free API key, follow the instructions on [this page](https://docs.maptiler.com/cloud/api/authentication-key/).
+Once you have an API key, add a new line to your `.env` file: `MAPTILER_API_KEY = "MY_MAPTILER_API_KEY"` - replace the text between the quotes with the key generated on the MapTiler account page.

 ### 1. Sample points from roads data